Pope opens Holy Week amid pandemic; says now is the time to serve

 This time, it was held from a secondary altar behind the main one Francis normally uses and attended by only about two dozen people, including a few aides, nuns and a scaled-down choir, all practicing social distancing.

-The symbolic procession was only several meters long and a few potted olive trees were brought in.
+The symbolic procession was only several metres long and a few potted olive trees were brought in.

 The Mass was broadcast on television and over the internet to many millions.
 Churches in countries around the world were holding similar, virtual services this week because of restrictions on gatherings.